This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Section your hair

-Section your hair into two parts: top and bottom.
+Divide your hair into two parts: top and bottom.

-“Paint” the hair
+‘Paint’ the hair

 Dip your brush into the dye mixture and run it through your hair, starting from the mid-lengths and working your way down.